Lutetia: Art and Decoration

 Lutetia was both a trading centre for art works, through its access to water and land routes, and, later, the home of workshops ceramics and other decorative works.
 Sculpture was widely used in monuments, particularly in the several necropoli, or Roman cemeteries, in the outskirts of the city.

-The Pillar of the Boatmen was donated to the city in about 14-17 AD (dedicated to the Emperor Tiberius) by the guild of boatmen, the most influential guild in the city, and was found in the Île-de-la-Cité.
+The Pillar of the Boatmen was donated to the city in about 14–17 AD (dedicated to the Emperor Tiberius) by the guild of boatmen, the most influential guild in the city, and was found in the Île-de-la-Cité.
 It depicted both Roman and Gallic deities in a series of blocks stacked into a column.

 Legacy

 Several scientific discoveries have been named after Lutetia.
-The element lutetium was named in honor of its discovery in a Paris laboratory, and the characteristic building material of the city of Paris,Lutetian Limestone, derives from the ancient name.
+The element lutetium was named in honor of its discovery in a Paris laboratory, and the characteristic building material of the city of Paris, Lutetian Limestone, derives from the ancient name.
 The "Lutetian" is, in the geologic timescale, a stage or age in the Eocene Epoch.
 The asteroid 21 Lutetia, discovered in 1852 by Hermann Goldschmidt, is named after the city.

+Archaically, it was not unheard of for French people, particularly poets and musicians, to use the name Lutèce as a poetic or literary replacement for Paris as we know it.
+A famous post-Revolutionary Era French chanson titled "Te souviens-tu?", French for "Do you remember?", refers to the city of Paris as such.
+This is comparable to many English writers poetically using the term Albion to refer to the Isle of Great Britain.

-Lutetia is featured in the French comic series The Adventures of Asterix, most notably in Asterix and the Golden Sickle, Asterix and the Banquet and Asterix and the Laurel Wreath.
+Lutetia is featured in the French comic series The Adventures of Asterix, most notably in Asterix and the Golden Sickle, Asterix and the Banquet, Asterix and the Laurel Wreath and Asterix and the White Iris.

 Renault uses the name Lutecia for the Japanese market Clio subcompact car, and is named after Lutetia.